An Auto-Differentiable Likelihood Pipeline for the Cross-Correlation of CMB and Large-Scale Structure due to the Kinetic Sunyaev-Zeldovich Effect: Likelihood approach

 To get the maximum a posteriori estimate (MAP) we maximize the product of the likelihood times priors for the unobserved quantities.
 By Bayes theorem:

 If we assume Gaussian priors for the fields we get

 where $P_x$ are the signal covariance matrices (power spectra) for fiducial cosmological parameters.
 In this prior we have assumed a separation of scales, i.e. we draw the velocities $v_r^L$ from a Gaussian field on large scales, and we draw the matter field $\delta_m^S$ on small scales only.
 In our implementation, we split these scales at $\ell_{\mathrm{split}}=700$.
-The analysis is not sensitive to the precise choice of $\ell_{\mathrm{split}}$ because we can only observe kSZ at much higher $\ell$ (due to the primary CMB) and we can only reconstruct velocities at much lower $\ell$ (due to signal-to-noise).
+The analysis is not sensitive to the precise choice of $\ell_{\mathrm{split}}$ because kSZ is induced by significantly smaller-scale fluctuations of matter overdensity that are modulated by substantially larger-scale velocity fluctuations.
+In addition, we can only observe kSZ at much higher $\ell$ (where it becomes a dominant anisotropy) and we can only reconstruct velocities at much lower $\ell$ (due to signal-to-noise).
 Our likelihood thus treats the velocities on large scales $v^L$ independently from the matter field on small scales $\delta_m^S$.
 This neglects the gravitation induced correlation between $v^L$ and $\delta^S$, such as the bispectrum of form $\left< v^L \delta_m^S \delta_m^S \right>$.
 However, these squeezed limit correlations are small and can be neglected.
 For some applications of parameter fitting, one would also like to include information from the large-scale galaxy field and enforce a relation between matter density and velocity (i.e. the continuity equation on large scales).
 However, for our present purpose of reconstructing the large-scale velocity field, such an extended likelihood is not required.

 We now want to maximize the posterior with respect to $v_r, \delta_m, \theta^{CMB}$.
 Unlike the case in Sec. \ref{sec:analyticMAP}, there is no analytic solution to the MAP.
 We thus use optimization to find the MAP of the fields.
 In particular, $\delta_m$ is now constrained from both the observed matter data and the observed kSZ data (for example, a cluster is visible both to a galaxy survey and a high-resolution CMB experiment, so they contain mutual information).
 Our likelihood formulation is optimal if the noise covariances $N$ and signal covariances (in the prior) are correct, including bin-to-bin correlations in the signal.
 This assumes Gaussianity in all fields.
 We will discuss how to relax this assumption with machine learning below.